The Holiday Hitman: Production

 The film is produced by Empire Studios and Stryke-Force Films, with 8th Law Pictures and Everly Entertainment Production.
 It is co-written by Charley McDougall and Bradley Stryker, who is also the director.
 Producers are Jamie McLeod-Ross, McDougall, and Nick Sagar, with Arthur Corber executive producing.

 The cast is led by Sagar, Ricky Norwood and Alexa Adeosun.
 The cast also includes Julio Cesar Cedillo, Adam Korson and Montana Manning, as well as Stryker, Florence Hall, Eloise Lovell Anderson, Mark Fleischmann, Vas Blackwood, Gabriela Ochoa Perez and Tim Cullingworth-Hudson.
 The film was in post-production by February 2025.

 Release

-The film is being aimed for a Christmas 2025 release.
+The film was initially being aimed for a Christmas 2025 release.
+Originally titled Jingle All the Slay, Saban Films acquired North American distribution rights the following year with the title confirmed as The Holiday Hitman.
+On 7 May 2026, Prestige International Pictures acquired the international rights to the film and launched sales at the Marché du Film during the Cannes Film Festival.